wavefrontHQ/docs/pages/doc/wavefront_internal_metrics.md

 tags: [administration, dashboards]
 sidebar: doc_sidebar
 permalink: wavefront-internal-metrics.html
-summary: Wavefront collects internal metrics that are are used extensively in the different dashboards of the Wavefront Usage integration.
+summary: Wavefront collects internal metrics that are used extensively in the different dashboards of the Wavefront Usage integration.
 ---

 You can: